soundtrackyourbrand/docs/sdk/index.md

 * Partner can use any part of the source code example, change and modify them, except splayerapi-x.h
 * Partner is responsible to check with Soundtrack's infrastructure every 15 minutes to see if new releases are available.
 * Partner is responsible for providing a toolchain that supports a C++ standard that is at most 5 years old at any given time now and in the future.

+### Requirements
+* A POSIX api compatible OS, that support tcp sockets, and threads.
+* At lest 64Mb free ram for the player to operate in.
+* A reasonable strong cpu, that could handle our parallel encryption, decoding and digital signal processing.
+* A minimum of 4GB, recommended 8GB of storage used for offline music and data storage.
+* Partner needs to provide a C++14 capable cross compiler toolchain, and compiler options that we can build our library in a x86-64 linux docker container.
+* An onboard RTC, in case of a powerloss we can not play audio playback until we have a valid systemtime due to our scheduling, and licensing constraints.

 ## Changelog